 ASC- 004: Mathematics for the Liberal Arts Student (3).
 F and S, no credit.
-This course is taught with a particular emphasis on the development of mathematical thinking and problem solving.
+This course is taught with a particular emphasis on the development of mathematical thinking and problem solving skills.
 Topics include properties of real numbers, linear equations and inequalities, polynomials and exponents, and quadratic equations.
-The course is designed to bring students to the level of competence needed for ASC 005, Mathematics 100, Mathematics 143, Mathematics 221, Economics 151, Astronomy 110, Biology 111, Chemistry 103, Chemistry 115, Physical Science 110, and other core courses.
+The course is designed to reacquaint students with the algebra skills necessary for success in future CORE courses.
+Mandatory enrollment in this course is determined by the results of the Math Placement Test given by Student Academic Services.
 A final grade of C or higher is required for successful completion of the course.

 ASC-005: Intermediate Algebra for the Business and Science Student (3).
 F and S, no credit.
-This course presents materials with an emphasis on the development of problem-solving skills and mathematical reasoning.
-Topics include graphing, linear equations, exponents and polynomials, quadratic and logarithmic functions, and right angle trigonometry.
-The course is intended as preparation for Economics 200; Mathematics 110, 132, 201; or for students in mathematics-oriented majors who require additional instruction in mathematics.
+This course presents materials that emphasize the development of problem-solving skills and mathematical reasoning.
+Topics include graphing of linear and quadratic equations, exponents and polynomials, quadratic and logarithmic functions, and ratios and proportions.
+The course is designed to prepare students for courses that require some higher mathematical skills, as in some business or science classes.
+Mandatory enrollment in this course is determined by the results of the Math Placement Test given by Student Academic Services.
 A final grade of C or higher is required for successful completion of the course.

 ASC-112: Strategies for Academic Success (3).
 F. This course introduces students to theories of learning and motivation.
 Students will apply these theories to a paired course and to their broader academic studies.
 This course is relevant for students across all academic disciplines.
-Open to first year students; others by permission of the office of academic services (OAS).
-Concurrent registration in a selected paired course is required.
-Scheduling must be arranged through the office of academic services.
+Open to first year students; others by permission of the office of academic services.
+Concurrent registration in a selected paired course is required; scheduling must be arranged through the office of academic services.